Stop the bullying!

 Bullying is more common than we want to believe.

-Currently, one in four children report being bullied, and one in five children admit to bullying someone.
-Eighty-five percent of bullying occurs in front of others (bystanders) with an increase in cyberbullying of 24 percent of Middle School students and 15.5 percent of High School students.
+According to the Centers for Disease Control and Prevention (CDC) 2015 Youth Risk Behavior Survey, one in four children report being bullied, and one in five children admit to bullying someone.
+Eighty-five percent of bullying occurs in front of others (bystanders) with an increase in cyber-bullying of 24 percent of Middle School students and 16 percent of High School students.

 Research also shows that vulnerable children are bullied more often to include; LGBT students, children of color, children with weight issues and children with disabilities or special education needs.